 People living just a few blocks apart may have vastly different opportunities to live a long life in part because of their neighborhood.
 Unfortunately, significant gaps in life expectancy persist across many United States cities, towns, ZIP codes and neighborhoods.
 The latest estimates of life expectancy reveal differences down to the census tract level.
-Use the calculator and interactive map to explore how life expectancy in America compares with life expectancy in your area, and resources to help everyone have the opportunity to live a longer, healthier life.
+Use the tool below, and interactive map, to explore how life expectancy in America compares with life expectancy in your area, and resources to help everyone have the opportunity to live a longer, healthier life.